ZSL

 European Eel - eel passes and connectivity

-European eels once thrived in London’s rivers but the number of young reaching our rivers and making it into adulthood has dropped dramatically since the 1980s; the species is now classified as ‘Critically Endangered’ by the IUCN Red List of Threatened Species.
+European eels also once thrived in London’s rivers but the number of young eels reaching our rivers and making it into adulthood has dropped significantly since the 1980s, resulting in the species now being classified as ‘Critically Endangered’ by the IUCN Red List of Threatened Species.
 As well as working with citizen scientists to monitor eel recruitment into the Thames each year, ZSL works to reduce the threats facing eels.
 For example, by reducing barriers to migration by installing eel passes so that eels can move upstream over weirs.

 Find out more about the important eel conservation work carried out by ZSL and get involved here.